Pennsylvania Security Deposit Laws

 Yes.
 Landlords have a right to make security deposit deductions for certain justified reasons.
 They include:

-- Nonpayment of rent.
-If your Pennsylvania tenant has unpaid rent and no justifiable reason to withhold it, you may be entitled to part or all of their security deposit.
+• Nonpayment of rent.
+If your Pennsylvania tenant doesn’t pay rent and has no justifiable reason to withhold their rent, you may be entitled to part or all of their security deposit.

-- Apart from unpaid rent, a landlord may also be entitled to the renter’s deposit in case they cause excessive damage to the rental property.
+• Apart from failing to pay rent, a landlord may also be entitled to the renter’s security deposit in case they cause excessive damage to the rental property.
 Excessive damage is anything that exceeds normal wear and tear.
 It negatively impacts the rental’s value, usefulness, or normal function.

 What is the purpose of a walk-through inspection?